samehshi/multimodal_ml_project/README.md

 * A bar plot of the Model performance, comparing each model's performance on the four evaluation metrics.

 For specific results and observations, please refer to the notebook's output after execution.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to the project, please:

-1. Fork the repository.
-2. Create a new branch for your feature or fix.
-3. Commit your changes.
-4. Open a pull request.

 ## License